notactuallytreyanastasio/bobrowser/README.md

-# HN Menu Bar Reader

-A simple macOS menu bar app that shows Hacker News stories.
-Started as a basic reader, ended up tracking way more data than I originally planned.
+# Reading Tracker

+A menu bar app for curating and tracking your reading habits across the web.
+Get content from Hacker News and Reddit, open articles in Safari's reader mode, and build a personal reading analytics database.

 ## What it does

+**Content Discovery**
-Shows the top 25 HN stories in your menu bar.
-Click one to read it.
-Pretty straightforward.
+- Shows top stories from Hacker News and multiple Reddit subs in your menu bar

-But then I got carried away and added a bunch of analytics because why not track everything, right?

-## The basics

-- Top 25 stories refresh every 5 minutes
+- Refreshes every 5 minutes with fresh content
-- Shows upvote counts with that little triangle ▲
+- Clean interface with upvote counts and truncated titles
-- Click a story to open the HN comments page
-- Stories line up nicely (took way too long to get the spacing right)

-## The analytics rabbit hole

-Once I started tracking clicks, I couldn't stop:
+**Smart Reading**
+- Opens links in Safari (your actual browser, not some embedded webview)
+- Designed to work with Safari's reader mode for distraction-free reading
+- Future: Automatically capture and store reader mode content for offline access

+**Reading Analytics**
-- **SQLite database** stores every click with way too much metadata
+- SQLite database tracks every click with full context
-- **Link stats** shows which stories you clicked most (prepare to be judged by your own habits)
+- See which stories you actually read vs just browsed
-- **Word cloud** turns your reading history into a pretty visualization
+- Word cloud visualization of your reading patterns
-- Tracks when stories first appeared because timestamps are fun
+- Timeline of when stories appeared vs when you clicked them

+## The roadmap

+This app is building toward something bigger:

+1. **Phase 1** (current): Menu bar content discovery + click tracking
+2. **Phase 2** (next): Browser extension integration to capture reader mode content
+3. **Phase 3**: Local library of saved articles with full-text search
+4. **Phase 4**: Reading pattern analysis and content recommendations

+## Why this matters

+Too much content, too little retention.
+This app helps you:
+- Track what you actually read (vs what you meant to read)
+- Build a searchable personal library of articles
+- Understand your reading patterns and interests
+- Keep good content accessible even when links break

-## Getting it running
+## Getting started

 ```bash
 git clone this-repo